AndreiMaga/WFF/README.md

 c - In conjunction with ```e``` will run only 1 interpretation passed as an argument with a dictionary.
 See [first example](#first-example).
 t - Will print the tree.
 See [third example](#third-example).
 r - Will print the reconstructed tree (as a formula).
+o - Will output the evaluation to a file.

 ## Example